 These items each have their own interesting features and specific function.
-The lamp is designed to help users focus on their work, and after 50 to 90 minutes, it will alert users to take a break.
-The projector requires two phones to function – encouraging a social moment for friends, and it includes a tiny printer inside for a cinema-styled ticket with their names to be printed on, making it a keepsake for the moment spent together.
+Users can focus on their work with the help of the lamp.
+It will alert users to take a break after 50 to 90 minutes.
+The projector requires two phones to function – encouraging a social moment for friends.
+It includes a tiny printer inside for a cinema-styled ticket to print you and your friends names.
+Making it a keepsake for the moment spent together.

 However, this is only a design idea and the actual product yet been developed.
-While we wait for these gadgets, here are some interesting apps that you can use now to help you curb your smartphone addictions!
+While we wait for these gadgets, here are some other quirky inventions for digital-age zombies that can help you curb your smartphone addiction!

-Some would say that it is ironic to use mobile phone applications to solve smartphone addictions but trust us, these applications are not your usual social media applications or gaming applications, and will definitely help you one way or another.
+Some would say that it is ironic to use mobile phone applications to solve smartphone addictions.
+But trust us, these applications will definitely help you one way or another.

 If you are a parent facing troubles with controlling your kids’ smartphone usage, plano (iOS and Android) is the app you need!
 This app allows you to control your kids’ screen time, where they can use their phone and at what time.
 This app also helps to protect your child’s vision by prompting for eye breaks and ensuring correct posture when they are using their device.
-You also get detailed progress reports on your child’s digital eye health to see if they are at risk of myopia.
+A detailed progress report on your child’s digital eye health is provided to see if they are at risk of myopia.

-And if you want to be more mindful of your phone usage, Mute (iOS) is the application to help you!
-It motivates you to use your phone less, be more present and challenge you to see how long you can go without checking your phone.
-It also provides progress stats to see how much time you are spending on your phone!
+And if you want to be more mindful of your phone usage, Mute is the application to help you!
+It motivates you to use your phone less and be more present.
+It also challenges you to see how long you can go without checking your phone.
+The application also provides progress stats to see how much time you are spending on your phone!

 If you want to save the world while being productive, Forest (iOs and Android) is the app for you!
-You can set a timer for the amount of time you want to focus on something and when you are doing so, you plant a virtual tree linked to your account.
-All these translate to virtual currency that allows you to plant a real tree – bringing a sense of achievement when successfully donated a tree.
+You can set a timer for the amount of time you want to focus on something.
+While you are doing so, you plant a virtual tree linked to your account.
+This will translate to virtual currency that allows you to plant a real tree.
+Bringing a sense of achievement when successfully donated a tree.

-Since we can’t fight against the growing number of smartphone users and smartphone addicts, we might as well do something to help curb the problems associated with these smombies.
+Since we can’t fight against the growing number of smartphone users and smartphone addicts, let us do our part to help curb the problems associated with these smombies.

 So what do you think?
-Will these innovative initiatives help to lessen the accidents that happen due to these distracted walking?
+Will these quirky inventions for the digital-age zombies help to lessen the accidents that happen due to these distracted walking?